collectionspace/cspace-ui.js/docs/configuration/RecordSidebarConfiguration.md

 ## Property Reference

-The related procedure descriptor has the following properties:
+The related record descriptor has the following properties:

 ### recordType
 ```